eksperts/fuse-prefs/README.md

 Fuse wrapper for SharedPreferences / NSDefaults.

-Android implementation done. iOS up next.

-Only support storing strings for now.
+Basic Android and iOS implementation done, only supports storing strings for now.